MicroEJ/docs/overview/github.rst

 =====================

 MicroEJ GitHub Badges are badges embedded in a README at the root of the repository.
-They allow to provide the compatiblities of the repository at a quick glance.
+They allow to provide the compatibilities of the repository at a quick glance.
 Three types are currently used Architecture, SDK and UI badges.
 The color of the badge has the following meaning: